alephium/old-wiki/Miner-Guide.md

     ]

 Please be sure to add them in the same order they were returned by the endpoint, as they are sorted according to their group.

-You can now restart your node for the changes to be taken into account.
+You will need to restart your node for the changes to be taken into account.